clarkregragui/cake-manager/README.txt

 =======================================

-Solution delivered as Camel Spring Boot Rest Service Application With integration tests against fully deployed application.
+Solution delivered as Camel Spring Boot Rest Service Application secured with Github OAuth2 and integration tests against fully deployed application.

 Github Actions script used for CI, Docker Image building and CD of image to DockerHub